Positivity and representations of surface groups: Definitions

-We first present some conclusion of their construction that we are going to use in this paper, then concentrate on the notions of {\em diamonds} and {\em positive configurations} that play a crucial role in this paper.
+We first present some conclusions of the construction of the semigroup~$\mathsf{N}$ that we are going to use in this paper, then concentrate on the notions of {\em diamonds} and {\em positive configurations} that play a crucial role in this paper.